 3.)
 Consider size, style and shape of the house

 (ii) Style – The style of your house greatly determines the cost.
-For example, a two-story house will cost less (per square foot) than a single-story house of similar square footage.
+For example, a two-storey house will cost less (per square foot) than a single-story house of similar square footage.
 The former will have a smaller roof and foundation.
-Besides, ventilation and plumbing in a two-story house tend to be more compact.
+Besides, ventilation and plumbing in a two-storey house tend to be more compact.

 (iii) Shape – Consider minimizing corners and angles in your house as they increase the amount of materials and labour required to complete the house.
 If possible go for a rectangular or dome shaped house as it will cost less to build.

 4.)
 Site preparation – Readying a construction site can have a huge impact on the cost of a new house.
 You can lower your costs by building on a relatively flat lot or one that does not require lots of grading, clearing of debris or large rocks blasting.

 It might sound lame, but this is one of the easiest ways to save cash on your project.
 Ask for discounts whenever you go shopping for materials.
 Look for stores offering annual sales and compare prices with other stores and go with the best.

 Building a house, as you will realize, does not have to be so expensive.
 However, you must engage professionals in all your construction projects.